-Oath of Office for Recently Elected Officers: Supervisor A, Kurt Johnson; Supervisor B, Jon Olson; Supervisor C, Mike Ruhland; and Treasurer, Peter OlsoRoll Call
+Roll Call

 Following the Pledge of Allegiance, Jon Olson made a motion to accept the agenda.
 Mike Ruhland seconded the motion, which was accepted by a unanimous vote.

 Clerk Sandra Lee Olson read the minutes of the November meeting.
 When she had completed the reading, Jon Olson made a motion to accept the minutes as read.
 Following a second by Mike Ruhland, the motion was accepted through a unanimous vote.